 Gregory Adam Haile is the seventh president of Broward College.
 He assumed the role on July 1, 2018.
 Prior to his appointment,

-As an educator, President Haile has spent time in Cambridge, Massachusetts, teaching a self-designed 4-credit course in Higher Education Law and Policy at Harvard University (Summer School).
-He previously served as an adjunct professor at Broward College, teaching Business Law and Ethics, and with Miami Dade College, teaching Business Law.
+As an educator, Mr. Haile takes time annually to teach a self-designed 4-credit course in Higher Education Law and Policy at Harvard University (Summer School).
+He previously served as an adjunct professor with Broward College, teaching Business Law and Ethics,

 Editor-in-Chief of the National Black Law Journal and as an Editor of the Journal on Gender and Law.
-He received his bachelor’s degree from Arizona State University, where he graduated magna cum laude and was selected from among more than 13,000 students to receive the Most Outstanding Graduate award in his college.
-He is also a fellow of the Vanderbilt University Higher Education Management Institute.
-President Haile is married with two children.
+He received his bachelor’s degree from Arizona State University, where he graduated magna cum laude and received the Most Outstanding Graduate award in his college.
+He received an honorary Doctor of Humane Letters from Nova Southeastern University and is also a fellow of the Vanderbilt University Higher Education Management Institute.

 Local, State, and National Board and Committee Leadership